AlexMathew/scrapple/docs/index.rst

 Scrapple |version| documentation
 =================================

-Scrapple is a project aimed at designing a framework for building semi-automatic web scrapers.
-This documentation contains everything about how Scrapple works.
+Scrapple is a project aimed at designing a framework for building web content extractors.
+This documentation contains details about using Scrapple and a description of how Scrapple works.

 Overview
 ========